1 - Overview

 On the PrivateLink Endpoint Details page, you can view the operation history of the selected resource.

-• Click the corresponding resource in the Operation History List list.
-The Operation History Details popup window opens.
+• Operation History List Click the relevant resource in the list.
+Operation History Details A popup window will open.

-• Provides detailed search functionality through the Detailed Search button
+• Provides detailed search functionality via the Detailed Search button.

 Table.
 PrivateLink Endpoint operation history tab detailed information items

-A resource is a logical unit representing a specific endpoint (URI path) within an API.
+A resource is a logical unit that represents a specific endpoint (URI path) within an API.
 Each resource can be organized in a tree structure and can have multiple HTTP methods.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

 3. Click the Create Resource button on the Resource page.
-This will take you to the Create Resource popup window.
+You will be taken to the Create Resource popup.

 • Enter or select the required information.